-LIBBY VAN CLEVE
+LIBBY VAN CLEVE, oboe

-Described as the "the double reed queen of the new music world."
-Van Cleve is recognized as one of the foremost interpreters of chamber and contemporary music for the oboe.
-She is the author of Oboe Unbound, the co-author of the award-winning book/CD publication, Composers' Voices from Ives to Ellington, and the editor of an oboe performance edition of Bach's first three cello suites.
-Ms. Van Cleve received her DMA from Yale School of Music, her MFA from California Institute of the Arts, and her BA, Magna cum Laude, from Bowdoin College.
+Described as the "the double reed queen of the new music world" by the Hartford Courant, Van Cleve is a foremost interpreters of chamber and contemporary music for the oboe.
+She is the author of "Oboe Unbound", the co-author of the award-winning book/CD publication, "Composers' Voices from Ives to Ellington."
+She has a DMA from Yale School of Music, her MFA from California Institute of the Arts, and her BA, Magna cum Laude, from Bowdoin College.
 She is the oboe teacher at Connecticut College and Wesleyan University and Director of Yale’s Oral History of American Music.
-See her website, LibbyVanCleve.com, for more information.
+LibbyVanCleve.com.

 Jack Vees’ early musical training was in piano and tuba, but he soon switched to electric guitar.
 He received his MFA from California Institute of the Arts, where he studied composition with Morton Subotnick, Louis Andriessen, Vinko Globokar, and Bernard Rands.
 Vees is now a prominent composer, performer, and educator in electronic music composition and performance.
 He is director of the Center for Studies in Music Technology at the Yale School of Music.